-The AFRANCI Tool [7] is a tool built over some classes of open-source ANSI C Pyramid-Net Framework [8] platform, which extensions for using external libraries of learning algorithms like the WEKA© library.
-Pyramid-Net was restricted to a subset of Neural Network algorithms whereas with the ability to use WEKA© library the user has access to a useful repository of machine learning algorithms for data pre-processing, classification, regression, clustering, association rules and visualisation.
+The AFRANCI Tool [6] is a tool built over some classes of open-source PyramidNet Framework [10] platform, which extends the use to external libraries of learning algorithms like the WEKA© library and CN2 induction algorithm.
+PyramidNet was restricted to a subset of Artificial Neural Network (ANN) algorithms whereas with the new ability to use WEKA© library and CN2 the user has access to a useful repository of machine learning algorithms for data pre-processing, classification, regression, clustering, association rules and visualisation.